Build-Week-mentor-me/Backend/README.md

   - Get Users:  api/users
     - returns a list of all users (id, username, and position)

+  - Update a User: api/users/:id
+    - returns the updated user

+  - Delete a User: api/users/:id
+    - returns the deleted user
+    * Deleting a User also deletes all associated questions and responses

 QUESTIONS:
   - Post Question:  api/users/questions
     - user_id, question, and business-type